HindsboNikolaj/Undergraduate-Projects/Intro to AI Course/README.md

 A CNN model for MiniPlaces Dataset

+### Homework 8

+Generate successors and implement a minimax algorithm for the Teeko game.

 ### Homework 9

 Implements an efficient search algorithm (A* Search) on the 8-tile puzzle.
 It is played on a 3x3 grid with 8 tiles labeled 1 through 8 and an empty grid.
 Rearranges the tiles so that they are in order.